dsomleff/daily-prophet/README.md

 # Daily Prophet

 # Spec
-Your task is to create a blog website (at least it’s not an to do app right 😊) with login functionality.
+Blog website with login functionality.
 Users with contributor access should be able to post new blog posts, edit their posts and delete their posts.
-There should be and admin account let’s call it ‘admin’ with email admin@admin.sk .
+There should be and admin account with email admin@admin.sk .
 This account should be able to see all the posts and manage them – CRUD.
 Admin user should be also able to assign roles (contributor role) in the system to other users.
 Regular users should be able to view other users blog posts and post comments and like or dislike the posts.